fredyagomez/dashboards-node-js-and-bootstrap/README.md

-This example demonstrates how to create a dashboard using nodejs to run the back end files and bootstrap for the visualization part.
+This example demonstrates how to create a simple dashboard using node js in the server side and bootstrap and other JS visualization libraries.
 See live example here [Live Dashboard] (http://54.201.121.249:1720) This comes with a component to authenticate users using a username and password with [form-based authentication](https://en.wikipedia.org/wiki/HTTP%2BHTML_form-based_authentication).

 ## Instructions